brian-quiroz/Rubiks-Cube-Recognition-and-Color-Classification/README.md

 # Computer-Vision-Rubiks-Cube
-Object Recognition and Color Classification for Solving a Rubik’s Cube
+Rubik's Cube Recognition and Color Classification

+## Detailed Explanation of Algorithm:
+- You can find a detailed explanation of the algorithm in the paper I wrote "Rubik's Cube Recognition and Color Classification" available as a PDF in the repository.
+Below I will explain why each of the other files in this repository were included.

 ## CVRubiksCube:
 - The program should be run in the MATLAB application, not on the terminal.